RedBear52/imageProcessorAPI_Project/README.md

 To run this web app, you'll need to have a rudimentary understanding of git.

 **Warning**
-`To ensure full and proper functionality, please be sure to the latest LTS version of Node.`
+`To ensure full and proper functionality, please be sure to use the latest LTS version of Node.`
 `At the time of the creation of this document, that version is: 16.18.0 `
 `If you do not want to change your working version of Node, consider using Node Version Manager which allows you to switch versions on a project by project basis.`
-`More info on NVM here: https://github.com/nvm-sh/nvm `
+More info on NVM here: https://github.com/nvm-sh/nvm

-After ensuring that you are using the latest/LTS version of Node.js, follow the steps below:
+After ensuring that you are using Node 16.18.0 or a later LTS version of Node.js, follow the steps below:

 Step 1 - Clone the repo via the CLI with the following command: